 NOTE: You can get a Wind Overlay feature on the Storm Radar app by upgrading to their Premium (paid) version, if you prefer all your info in one app.

-FREEMIUM. iOS & Android.
-I recently discovered this extraordinary tool for weather forecast visualization.
-Wind, waves, and tides forecast.
-If you are a kiter, surfer, sailor, fisherman, windsurfer, paraglider, skydiver or any other wind lover/ hater – this app is for you!
 WINDY is also a beautiful hurricane tracker.
-Fast, intuitive and detailed, it’s considered one of the most accurate weather apps out there, also used by professional pilots, storm chasers, weather geeks, governments, military staffs and rescue teams.
-Better quality information than the pro features of other apps…for free, with no ads.
+Fast, intuitive and detailed, it’s considered one of the most accurate weather apps out there, also used by professional pilots, storm chasers, weather geeks, governments, military staffs and rescue teams. it really does have better quality information than the pro features of other apps…for free, or available with no ads.
 Can be translated into 40 world languages.
+I should note that the website version can differ significantly from the app version in its appearance, but you’ll still get the same data.
+It’s just designed to work best for smaller format screens on the app version.

 - You can add your favorite weather layers to the menu, customize the color palette on any weather layer, access advanced options in the settings, and save your preferences.